yiwxng/Cloud_Infrastructure_Notes/README.md

 I was pretty clueless when I first joined my role here as a AWS dev ops engineering intern.
 I have not used AWS before nor do I have much knowledge of infrastructure code.

+## CI

+## CD

+## CICD Pipeline
+an automated (can be different level) process that has many sequential stages, where each stage will use certain tools and data in order to stream line swd, testing, deployment
+where each stage of the pipeline is properly set up ahead of time for handoff consistent workflow -- the true automation in CICD

+### stages of pipeline and the tools they will use:
+1. Continuous Integration (CI):

+Trigger: When code is pushed, this initiates the CI process.
+Initialization: The CI system starts up based on the configuration.
+Job Execution:

+The 'build' job (compiling code or initializing Terraform) The 'test' job (running unit tests or Terraform plan)

+State Transitions: As these CI jobs complete, the pipeline state updates.
+Conditional Flows: Decisions made based on CI results (e.g., stopping if tests fail).
+Feedback Loop: Providing immediate feedback on build and test results.

+Continuous Delivery/Deployment (CD):
+3. Job Execution (continued):

+The 'deploy' job (applying Terraform changes)

+State Transitions: Updating pipeline state after deployment.
+Conditional Flows: Decisions about proceeding to deployment based on previous steps.
+Feedback Loop: Providing feedback on deployment results.
+Completion: The entire process, including deployment, concludes.

+### very simple ex
+cloud infra resources, config of cicd,  runner to run the cicd config,

+### what would the manual version of it look like?

 ## Terraform
 The tool and language that allows you to define, manage, reuse and destroy cloud infra resources.